YuvalBaron1997/Course-Project---Advanced-Topics-in-Machine-Learning-/README.md

-# Course-Project---Advanced-Topics-in-Machine-Learning-
+# Course Project: Advanced Topics in Machine Learning

-Dataset Description:
+## Dataset Description

-The selected dataset focuses on assistance and expenses for families located within local authorities across the country.
-It includes data regarding the number of families receiving assistance in various fields and the related expenditures for each type of aid.
-For each family, information is provided about the types of assistance received, such as home aid, clothing, healthcare, financial debt, clubs, education, electronics, furniture, and more.
-Each type of assistance is represented by the number of aid baskets allocated and the total expense associated with each field.
+This dataset focuses on assistance and expenses for families located within various local authorities across the country.
+It includes data on the number of families receiving assistance in different fields and the corresponding expenditures for each type of aid.
+Each entry in the dataset contains information about the types of assistance received, such as home aid, clothing, healthcare, financial debt, clubs, education, electronics, furniture, and more.
+Each type of assistance is represented by the number of aid baskets allocated and the total associated expense.

-Features of the Data:
+## Features of the Data

-Year: The year in which the data was recorded.
+- **Year**: The year in which the data was recorded.
-District: The geographical district where the locality is situated.
+- **District**: The geographical district in which the locality is situated.
-City: The local authority name.
+- **City**: The local authority name.
-City Name: The full name of the local authority.
+- **City Name**: The full name of the local authority.
-Number of Families Receiving Assistance: The number of families receiving assistance in each category.
+- **Number of Families Receiving Assistance**: The number of families receiving assistance in each category.
-Total Uses: The total number of uses of the aid.
+- **Total Uses**: The total number of uses of the aid.
-Number of Aid Baskets for Various Assistance Types: For each type of aid, the number of aid baskets allocated to the families.
+- **Number of Aid Baskets for Various Assistance Types**: The number of aid baskets allocated to the families for each assistance type.
-Total Expenses for Each Assistance Type: The total expenditure for each type of assistance (e.g., clothing, healthcare, furniture, transportation, etc.).
+- **Total Expenses for Each Assistance Type**: The total expenditure for each assistance category (e.g., clothing, healthcare, furniture, transportation, etc.).

+## Analysis Potential

-The dataset allows for various analyses of assistance and expenses across different sectors, with a focus on comparisons between local authorities, districts, and years.
+This dataset enables various analyses of assistance and expenses across different sectors.
+It allows for comparisons between local authorities, districts, and years, facilitating an in-depth understanding of trends and patterns in social aid distribution and its financial implications.